 The image of the gray-pillared, monolithic Big Bank is fading with the emergence of a new generation of wealth.
 A generation that is increasingly demanding transparency, objectivity, and access to new ideas and interesting opportunities.

-Between 2010 and 2018, the percentage of assets managed by Registered Investment Advisors (RIAs) increased from 18% to 28%, and that trend is continuing.
+The percentage of assets managed by Registered Investment Advisors (RIAs) is increasing each year, and that trend is continuing.
 Why?
 Big Banks and traditional Wirehouse firms have managed client assets for generations, but contemporary individuals and families of wealth are often seeking three things that the Big Banks and Wirehouses increasingly can’t provide: transparency, objectivity, and access.

 But what exactly is it about independent wealth managers that’s driving this share shift away from Big Banks and Wirehouses?
 We’ve identified five factors to consider: